vemerion/Wizard-Staff/README.md

 consulting the Minecraft wiki.

 To get started, create a new folder named 'wizard-staff' in the data folder in the resource pack.
-In the 'wizard-staff' folder, create a folder called 'magics', which is where you will add your json files.
+In the 'wizard-staff' folder, create a folder called 'wizard-staff-magics', which is where you will add your json files.
 If you want to change the cost of the flame-thrower spell, you would create a new json file called 'blaze\_powder\_magic.json', and set the members as desired.
 If you instead want to completely remove the spell, set the magic member to "no\_magic".
-[This folder](src/main/resources/data/wizard-staff/magics) contains the json files for all the default spells.
+[This folder](src/main/resources/data/wizard-staff/wizard-staff-magics) contains the json files for all the default spells.

 If you instead want to add a new magic to an item, you would create a new json file with